julia-/long-play-records/README.md

 You are to design, build, deploy and present a Ruby on Rails application.
 You must build a two sided marketplace.
 This app will cater to two markets that your app brings together.

 ### Problem
 In recents years vinyl records have dramatically increased in popularity with a 25 year high in sales reached in 2016 - even outselling digital music.
-Many new releases are available on vinyl and even older releases are now also being reissued on vinyl.
+Many new releases are available on vinyl and even older releases are now being reissued on vinyl.
 With the increased popularity of vinyl and related events such as Record Store Day and record fairs, there is a greater demand for online shopfronts to facilitate the buying and selling of new, used and collectible records.
 With the exception of large, international sites such as Discogs, or non-specialist sites such as eBay there is little in the way of sites that focus on the secondhand and collectible record trade.

 ### Solution
 Develop a two-sided marketplace rails application to enable people to buy and sell secondhand vinyl records.

 ## Planning
+I first started thinking about who would be my audience and then from there I commenced creating user stories for sellers, buyers and buyer/sellers.

+I used these user stories to help define my data models and attributes.

-To deliver what I had envisioned I decided to look at incorporating an API where I could pull in most information
+To deliver what I had envisioned I decided to look at incorporating an API where I could pull in most information about releases to ensure information was correct due there being multiple versions for most releases.

+I decided to go with Discogs API as the database made available under the CC0 No Rights Reserved license.

+I played around with the API to help identify any other models and attributes that would be needed.

+I used a combination of trello and paper and pen to list and to breakdown tasks that I needed to complete for the next two weeks.

 ### Audience
 - Music lovers